-You will notice that all good quality telescopes and binoculars use good quality glass to avoid chromatic aberrations.
+What you will notice that is included on all good quality telescopes and binoculars is that they use good quality glass to avoid chromatic aberrations.
 They also include AR coatings to eliminate reflections.

 National Academy of Opticianry 8401 Corporate Drive #605 Landover, MD 20785 800-229-4828 phone 301-577-3880 fax www.nao.org